ImperialCollegeLondon/trabecular_variants/README.md

 ## Content

 ### 1. [Automated-fractal-analysis](https://github.com/ImperialCollegeLondon/trabecular_variants/tree/main/automated-fractal-analysis)
-Automated fractal analysis of segmented cardiac images using pre-exisiting image segmentations to determine a region of interest within the myocardium.
+Automated fractal analysis of segmented cardiac images using pre-existing image segmentations to determine a region of interest within the myocardium.

 ### 2. [Fractal-analysis-processing](https://github.com/ImperialCollegeLondon/trabecular_variants/tree/main/fractal-analysis-processing)
 Code for post-processing of fractal-analysis results including interpolation of FD values to a common number of slices across individuals, summary statistics of FD values per individual and a collection of functions for co-registration of myocardial and trabeculation outlines.

 ## Citation

-TBC
+McGurk et al. 2024 TBC